 When you file certain actions, there may be a filing fee.
-If you are unable to pay the fee, you can file something called a "poverty affidavit" or "affidavit of indigency" to ask the court to waive the fee.
+If you are unable to pay the fee, you can file something called Financial Disclosure Fee Waiver Affidavit to ask the court to waive the fee.
 The judge will later decide whether or not to waive the filing fee, but by filing the affidavit, you can get your action filed if you cannot pay the filing fee.
 If the court later decides that it will not waive the fee, you will be responsible for paying it.
-If you are ever told by a clerk that they court will not grant your affidavit asking for filing fees to be waived, it is important to insist they allow you to file the affidavit and ask that the judge rule on it.
+If you are ever told by a clerk that the court will not grant your affidavit asking for filing fees to be waived, it is important to insist they allow you to file the affidavit and ask that the judge rule on it.
 Then, if you feel your request was improperly denied, you can object.